 The revival of the real estate market in Saudi Arabia

 Although the world has witnessed many drastic changes in 2017, the changes that took place in Saudi Arabia might have been the most shocking ones.
-Those changes, albeit shocking, were deemed necessary after a major drop took place in both the petroleum industries and the real estate market in Saudi Arabia.
+Those shifts, albeit shocking, were deemed necessary after a major drop took place in both the petroleum industries and the real estate market in Saudi Arabia.

 As the owner of the world’s second largest oil reserves, the Kingdom of Saudi Arabia (KSA) has been economically dependent on the petroleum industries for long decades.